-I'm a Partner/Creative Director at Barrel, a creative and digital marketing agency.
+I'm fascinated by people.
+The way we work, think, feel, and collaborate.
+I'm a Partner and Creative Director at Barrel, a creative marketing agency.
 I also write and perform music under the moniker Balast.
 I live in Brooklyn, NY with my wife, Dana.
-On Twitter: @lucasjballasy.
+Twitter @lucasjballasy.
 More about me here.